Parent Communication of Student Learning

 Sample progress reports (narrative not included)

-Parent Overview Video: Progress Report Overview Gr.
-1-4
+Parent Overview Video: Progress Report Trimester 1 Overview Gr.
+K-4

 Accessing Student Reports Via PowerSchool

 In PowerSchool, you will be asked to submit a digital signature after viewing your child’s report.
 First, click on the current report to view it.
-Once that opens click “Submit Digital Signature” to confirm receipt of your child’s report.
-Starting in the 2024/25 school year, Progress Reports for students in grades 1-8 will be shared via PowerSchool only.
-Trimesterly Progress Reports for students in grades 1-8 will no longer be printed and mailed home.
+Once that opens, click “Submit Digital Signature” to confirm receipt of your child’s report.
+Starting in the 2024/25 school year, Progress Reports for students in Kindergarten - 8th grades will be shared via PowerSchool only.
+Trimesterly Progress Reports for students will no longer be printed and mailed home.
 This will allow families to have access to information in a more timely manner.
 Families who prefer to have a printed copy may do so by clicking the “print” button included in the image below.

 Please click this LINK for specific information on accessing your child’s progress report in PowerSchool.